christophermadsen/snow-crystals/README.md

 ## Acknowledgments

 This project was part of the Project Computational Science course in the Computational Science minor at the Universtiy of Amsterdam.

+Our code were based on the following papers:
+- Li,  J.   (2015).
+On  the  modeling  of  snowflake  growth  usinghexagonal automata.
+- Reiter, C. A.  (2005).
+A local cellular model for snow crystalgrowth.Chaos, Solitons & Fractals,23(4), 1111–1119